 One new feature will be the steady beat of African, Latin and Cuban drumming on a waterfront stage from dusk to midnight.

 First Night performances for children will start at 2 p.m., and general shows will begin at 6 p.m. and run until midnight.

-Organizers still are looking for volunteers to work a three-hour shift in exchange for free admission to events.
+Organizers are seeking volunteers to work a three-hour shift in exchange for free admission to events.

-People are needed to check admission buttons, seat audiences, work backstage, set up and tear down events, and perform other tasks during First Night.
+People are needed to check admission buttons, seat audiences, work backstage, set up and remove props and perform other tasks during First Night.